dvklopfenstein/goatools_simulation/README.md

 of randomly generated non-true null hypotheses test results.
 The y-axis shows the _percentage of "True nulls"_.
 The simulated FDR drops dramatically
-As the percentage of "True nulls" drops and the number of "non-true nulls" rises.
+As the percentage of "True nulls" drops causing the number of "non-true nulls" to rise.

 The maximum P-value for "non-true null hypotheses" is seen here with values 0.01, 0.03, & 0.05 in columns A, B, and C repectively.